<em>Actinidia</em>, kiwifruit tree: planting, pruning, harvest

 How to plant a fruit tree?Self-fertile or dioecious species?

-Most new varieties of kiwi (or kiwifruit vine) are self-fertile (‘Solissimo’, ‘Jenny’ or ‘Solo’): a single young plant is enough to produce fruit, others, however, require the presence of a nearby male companion to set fruit.
-In that case, you must plant one male young plant or you will have no kiwifruit.
-Male young plants are markedly more floriferous than female young plants; they do not produce fruit but pollinate female young plants: a single male young plant can pollinate about 5 to 6 female young plants at a distance of 5-6 m.
+Most new varieties of kiwi (or kiwifruit vine) are self-fertile (‘Solissimo’, ‘Jenny’ or ‘Solo’): a single plant is enough to produce fruit, while others, however, require the presence of a male neighbour nearby to set fruit.
+In that case, you must plant one male plant or you will have no kiwifruit.
+Male plants are noticeably more floriferous than female plants, do not produce fruit but pollinate female plants: a male plant can pollinate about 5 to 6 female plants at a distance of 5-6 m.

 Discover other Kiwi bush